 Course programme in more detail

 On a global scale aquaculture has shown a steady growth in the past decades.
 Seafood products from aquaculture production are now equal to the amount supplied by capture fisheries, The global demand for fish or aquatic products is driven by population growth and a growing awareness of the positive impact of consumption of aquatic products on human health.
 In Europe and North America the local production and supply of fishery products are not sufficient to meet the demand.
-Fish and other seafood have become very important export commodities for countries in East, South and S.E.
+In response to this demand, fish and other seafood have become very important export commodities for countries in East, South and S.E.
 Asia.
-In many other regions however programs to assist the start and further growth of fish farming have often not reached their objectives or initial successes could not be sustained.

 Courses are currently online